Last Updated on November 17, 2022

 Nowadays, humans are fascinated by the idea of having auto-operating AI-driven gadgets to ask them how they’re doing, and what they can do to help.

-So, it’s no surprise that the use of chatbots are taking the tech industry by storm.
+So, it’s no surprise that the use of chatbots is taking the tech industry by storm.

 The innovative ways of simplifying customer service online.
 People speculate that one day, chatbots will be programmed to be more human-like than just automated.

 With immediate responses and connectivity, will chatbots be more trustworthy than regular human customer service reps in the future?